In this part of the series, we'll go over all the words that refer to a specific point in time - days, tomorrow, next week, months and so on.

 So let’s jump right into it…

-and welcome back of our epic series on how to talk about time in German, today with part 5.
 And today, we’ll start talking about the really interesting parts of the field because today it’s time for… drumroll…

 German Time Prepositions

 Now, if you’re not sure what a preposition actually is, then don’t worry.
 You’re not alone.

 The long and short of it is that prepositions are words that relate entities in a sentences to each other.

 “The table is on the cup”.